Photogrammetry with drones

 Pre-flight photogrammetry

-• White balance between 5200-5700 (for this kind of cloudy day)
+• White balance between 5200-5700 (for this type of cloudy day), but always fixed and not automatic.

 • Highest quality resolution of photographs